mwllgr/fhem-waterkotte-resuemat-cd4/README.md

 Example command:
 `define Heating WKRCD4 /dev/ttyUSB0@9600 60`

+### Enabling advanced mode
+Most sets/gets are hidden by default because they usually don't have to be changed that often.
+You can enable them by setting the attribute `enableAdvancedMode` to `1`.
+`attr <name> enableAdvancedMode 1`

+To disable the adv. mode, just delete the attribute or set it to `0`.

 ## Protocol analysis
 By sending hexadecimal strings (without the spaces) to the serial interface of the control unit you can receive a response with some hexadecimal data.